 5. Oral Sedation

 A lot of people have common fears about sedation: needles, vital signs or just going under in general.
 That being said, oral sedation has been widely accepted in the United States and Canada.
 Without the use of needles and minimal unconsciousness, more dentists have converted to this method of sedation for their clients’ sake.
-It is both safe and effective for dental procedures.
+It’s both safe and effective for dental procedures.

 6. Mini Dental Implants

-VELOscope is an oral cancer screening system that uses an incandescent light to help a dentist see abnormalities or questionable factors that are not normally seen with the naked eye.
+VELOscope is an oral cancer screening system that uses an incandescent light to help a dentist see abnormalities or questionable factors that aren’t normally seen with the naked eye.
 The device shines the light and projects the feedback onto a computer screen, where a dentist can make the final diagnosis.

 What are some new dental technologies you have heard about?